Granada campaign (1125–1126): Operations before the city of Granada

 Faced with the fear of the Granadans, Alfonso I remained camped in the town of Nívar for more than ten days waiting either to have a pitched battle or for the Mozarabic rebellion to open the doors of Granada.
 Despite the persistent bad weather and the vigilance of the city's military garrison, it was able to be supplied by the population Christian.

 Due to the tense wait, the Battler reproached the person in charge of the Mozarabs of Granada, Ibn al-Qalas, for not complying with the agreement, to which he reproached him for having delayed in skirmishes along the route and having revealed their position in Guadix, which had alerted the Almoravids in time, who were already preparing troops on both sides of the strait; In this way the surprise effect had been nullified and the initial plans had been ruined.
-The Almoravids They had reinforced the defenses and received reinforcements to support themselves in the city, which finally led the Aragonese sovereign to abandon the attempt to take over the square.
+The Almoravids had reinforced the defenses and received reinforcements to support themselves in the city, which finally led the Aragonese sovereign to abandon the attempt to take over the square.

 Alfonso was forced to retreat on January 21, 1126.
 Alfonso blamed the Mozarabic leader, Ibn Qalas, for not providing enough aid for the siege.

 Sacking of the south of Córdoba and victory of Arnisol

 Realizing the impossibility of entering Granada, Alfonso dedicated himself to ravaging the fields of Vega de Granada and the south of Córdoba, going through Maracena and Pinos Puente to a place called in the chronicles "Assica" (perhaps in the current municipality of Montefrío). and Espejo, and then turn southwest through Cabra and Lucena.
 Then he headed back towards Córdoba through Aguilar de la Frontera.

 While the king of Aragon toured the south of the current province of Córdoba, Abu Bakr, son of the emir Ali ibn Yusuf, (Note: According to Bosch Vilá y Serrano, the leader of these hosts was Abu-l-Tahir Tamim ben Yusuf, brother of the Almoravid emir.) had left with troops from Seville to meet the Battler, and reached him in Arnisol, Arinzol or Aranzuel, according to sources, current Anzur (today municipality of Puente Genil), near Lucena.
-There a pitched battle was fought on March 9, 1126, with the result of a decisive victory for the Aragonese, while in the Saldaña Castle (Palencia) his ex-wife Urraca I died and was succeeded by Alfonso VII of León.
+There a pitched battle was fought on March 10, 1126, with the result of a decisive victory for the Aragonese,while in the Saldaña Castle (Palencia) his ex-wife Urraca I died and was succeeded by Alfonso VII of León.